afisherlopez/EMBER/README.md

 python3 -m venv ember-venv
 ```

-This takes a few seconds and creates a hidden `.venv` folder.
+This takes a few seconds and creates an `ember-venv` folder.
 You won't need to do this again.

-### Step 3: Turn on the virtual environment
+### Step 4: Turn on the virtual environment

 Do this **every time** you open a new Terminal to work on EMBER: